 One thing I have heard and gave an example of is the Left saying and truly believing that Bush lied about WMDs.
 If this is the case, what about these other politicians?

 If Bush lied about WMDs, then what did President Bill Clinton do when he said: “If Saddam rejects peace and we have to use force, our purpose is clear.
-We want to seriously diminish the threat posed by Iraq’s weapons of mass destruction program.” ~ President Bill Clinton, Feb.
-17, 1998
+We want to seriously diminish the threat posed by Iraq’s weapons of mass destruction program” (Feb.
+17, 1998).

 Or how about Madeline Albright, John F. Kerry, Ted Kennedy, and the like?
 Here is an article via the L.A.
 Daily News (2-21-2004)

 a) “Iraq is a long way from the USA but what happens there matters a great deal here.
 For the risks that the leaders of a rogue state will use nuclear, chemical or biological weapons against us or our allies is the greatest security threat we face.” ~ Madeline Albright, Clinton Secretary of State, Feb.
 18, 1998

 b) “We know that he has stored secret supplies of biological and chemical weapons throughout his country.” ~ Former Vice President Al Gore, Sept.
 23, 2002

 c) “In the four years since the inspectors left, intelligence reports show that Saddam Hussein has worked to rebuild his chemical and biological weapons stock, his missile delivery capability, and his nuclear program.
 He has also given aid, comfort, and sanctuary to terrorists, including al Qaeda members.
 It is clear, however, that if left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare, and will keep trying to develop nuclear weapons.” ~ Sen. Hillary Clinton (D, NY), Oct.
 10, 2002